Health and Social Care

 Whatever your starting point, we can help you to gain the knowledge, skills, experience and confidence you need to progress to a range of career paths or onto further study.

 Through our Centre of Excellence for Health and Social Care we offer Health and Social Care courses for all abilities from Level 1 to Level 3.
-Or, if you’re interested in the science of psychology, you can study our Level 3 Applied Psychology qualification and combine it with another BTEC qualification in a subject of your choice.
+Or, if you’re interested in the science of psychology, you can study our Level 3 Applied Psychology qualification and combine it with our Level 3 Award in Health and Social Care.

 You won’t just be learning your new trade in the classroom; you’ll also be applying your new skills through work experience opportunities and placements in real-life settings, such as hospitals, pharmacies and care homes.